-FMT_SMF.1.1 The TSF shall be capable of performing the following management functions:
+FMT SMF.1.1 The TSF shall be capable of performing the following management functions:

-- Ability to administer the TOE locally and remotely; - Ability to configure the access banner; - Ability to configure the session inactivity time before session termination or locking; - Ability to update the TOE, and to verify the updates using [digital signature] capability prior to installing those updates; - Ability to configure the authentication failure parameters for FIA_AFL.1; - [ - Ability to start and stop services;
+- Ability to administer the TOE locally and remotely; - Ability to configure the access banner; - Ability to configure the session inactivity time before session termination or locking; - Ability to update the TOE, and to verify the updates using [digital signature] capability prior to installing those updates; - Ability to configure the authentication failure parameters for FIA_AFL.1; - [ - o Ability to start and stop services; - Ability to modify the behavior of the transmission of audit data to an external IT entity; - Ability to manage the cryptographic keys; - Ability to configure the cryptographic functionality; - Ability to configure thresholds for SSH rekeying; - Ability to configure the lifetime for IPsec SAs; - Ability to configure the interaction between TOE components; - Ability to configure NTP; - Ability to manage the TOE's trust store and designate X509.v3 certificates as trust - o anchors; - o Ability to manage the trusted public keys database; - Ability to re-enable an Administrator account; - Ability to set the time which is used for time-stamps; - o Ability to configure the reference identifier for the peer; - Ability to import X.509v3 certificates to the TOE's trust store;

-- o Ability to modify the behavior of the transmission of audit data to an external IT entity; - Ability to manage the cryptographic keys; - Ability to configure the cryptographic functionality; - Ability to configure the lifetime for IPsec SAs; - Ability to configure the interaction between TOE components; - Ability to configure NTP; - Ability to manage the TOE's trust store and designate X509.v3 certificates as trust - o anchors; - Ability to manage the trusted public keys database; - Ability to re-enable an Administrator account; - Ability to set the time which is used for time-stamps; - Ability to configure the reference identifier for the peer; - Ability to import X.509v3 certificates to the TOE's trust store; ]
+5.3.5.6 FMT SMR.2 Restrictions on Security Roles

-5.3.5.6 FMT_SMR.2 Restrictions on Security Roles
+FMT SMR.2.1 The TSF shall maintain the roles:

-FMT_SMR.2.1 The TSF shall maintain the roles:
+• Security Administrator.

-- Security Administrator. - FMT_SMR.2.2 The TSF shall be able to associate users with roles.
+FMT_SMR.2.2 The TSF shall be able to associate users with roles.